Dino Rađa

-Dino Rađa (Anglicized: Dino Radja, [ˌdǐːno ˈrâd͜ʑa]; born April 24, 1967) is a Croatian former professional basketball player.
+Dino Rađa (alternatively Radja, [ˌdǐːno ˈrâd͜ʑa]; born 24 April 1967) is a Croatian former professional basketball player.
 He was a member of the Jugoplastika team of the late 1980s and early 1990s, which he helped to win two FIBA European Champions Cup championships (1989 and 1990).
-He spent three and a half seasons with the Boston Celtics, being one of the European pioneers in the NBA.
+He spent three and a half seasons with the Boston Celtics, being one of the European pioneers in the National Basketball Association (NBA).
 Rađa was named one of FIBA's 50 Greatest Players in 1991, and one of the 50 Greatest EuroLeague Contributors in 2008.
 He was inducted into the Basketball Hall of Fame, as a member of the 2018 class.
 He was inducted into the Greek Basket League Hall of Fame, in 2022.

 Club career

 Split

 Rađa began his basketball life in his native town, as a junior at KK Dalvin.
 He moved to KK Split, which at the time went under the name of its longtime naming-rights sponsor Jugoplastika.
 At KK Split, Rađa starred alongside Toni Kukoč, while both were teenagers.
 The duo led the team to dominance of the FIBA European Champions Cup, with repeat championship seasons in (1989 and 1990).